13 mistakes you can make when preparing and leading a webinar

 Recording your webinar brings several benefits.
 First, you can share it with your audience: both those that attended the event and those who couldn’t make it.
 Also, you can repurpose the material for further use later.
 Whether you divide it into tiny bits or publish the content in another form, repurposing is definitely worth considering.
 The last perk is that, after analysing your recording, you can spot the webinar mistakes you made last time and improve your strategy for the future.

 Make sure you get permission before you actually record the performance though.
+Otherwise, this can be another webinar mistake.

 13. Lack of measuring